Where Angels Fear to Tread

-Some months later, Lillia attempts to leave Gino, as she has discovered she is pregnant, and desperately wants to go back to England.
-Gino and his housekeeper find Lillia, who has fallen in the street, and take her home.
+Some months later, Lilia attempts to leave Gino, as she has discovered she is pregnant, and desperately wants to go back to England.
+Gino and his housekeeper find Lilia, who has fallen in the street, and take her home.

 Scene 3, the lobby of the Stella d’Italia Hotel (autumn)

 Philip and his sister Harriet arrive on a mission from their mother to retrieve Lilia’s child; Lilia has died in childbirth.
 Caroline has also returned to Monteriano for the same purpose, hoping to adopt the child herself.
 It is obvious that Harriet, perhaps from the strain of travel and leaving the routine of bourgeois life in an English village, has become unhinged.
 Insisting that Philip go immediately to fetch the infant boy, she is frantic and abusive, but at the sight of Caroline, who she knows and who she feels she can trust, she is calmed.